limited-effort/snfoil-context/README.md

 TokenContext.new(current_user).expire(object: current_token)
 ```

 If you want to reuse the primary action or just prefer methods, you can pass in the method name you would like to call, rather than providing a block.
-If a method name and a block is provided, the block is ignored.
+If a method name and a block are provided, the block is ignored.

 ```ruby